Barnaby Robson

 Plus $20/mo · Pro $100 or $200/mo — the $100 Pro tier is enough to run agents on your plan

-Where the agents actually run — the terminal, and the tools that keep a fleet of them in view.
+Where the agents actually run, and how you keep a fleet of them in view.

 Terminal